LudovicaLV/LudovicaLV.github.io/Dyadic_behaviour_method/index.md

 ### R code for the analysis - empirical data <br />

+- TBA: to be added

-- The R code for the individual analysis can be dowloaded [here]() - to be added.
+- The R code for the individual analysis can be dowloaded [here]() - TBA.
 This code has been used to generate Figure 12.

-- The R code for the pair analysis can be dowloaded [here]() - to be added.
+- The R code for the pair analysis can be dowloaded [here]() - TBA.
 This code has been used to generate Figure 13.
-For the season analysis, the R code can be download [here]() - to be added.
+For the season analysis, the R code can be download [here]() - TBA.
 This code has been used to generate Figure 14.

-- The R code for the frequency analysis, explained in Section 2 and in our [SOF](https://ludovicalv.github.io/PDFs/Elep_paper.pdf), can be dowloaded [here]() - to be added.
+- The R code for the frequency analysis, explained in Section 2 and in our [SOF](https://ludovicalv.github.io/PDFs/Elep_paper.pdf), can be dowloaded [here]() - TBA.
 This code has been used to generate Figures 16, 17 and 18.
-The code for the time of the day analysis can be dowloaded [here]() - to be added, while the code for the season analysis can be be dowloaded [here]() - to be added.
+The code for the time of the day analysis can be dowloaded [here]() - TBA, while the code for the season analysis can be be dowloaded [here]() - TBA.